Turkish braised celeriac (Zeytinyağlı kereviz)

 • 1 tsp sugar

-• the leaves of the celeriac (or flat leaf parsley), finely chopped (optional)
+• leaves of celeriac, or 1 handful flat leaf parsley, finely chopped (optional)

 • salt and pepper